BlwAvg/helpers/NanoKVM_HID_Updater.md

 This project is **not affiliated, associated, authorized, endorsed by, or in any way officially connected with Sipeed** or any of its subsidiaries or affiliates.
 All product and company names are trademarks of their respective holders.
 ************************************************************************************************************

-**NOTE:** These chhanges are lost on boot.
+**NOTE:** These changes are lost on boot.
 Check the boot section for updating /etc/init.d/S03usbdev

 1. Figure out what HID information you want to use.
 DeviceHunt.com is great.
 The link pulls up the HID information for Logitech.
     - `https://devicehunt.com/view/type/usb/vendor/046D`